Haran-vembiah/Azure_DevOps_Rest_API/doc/source/modules/maths.rst

-Module 1
+maths
 =========

-This is the content of module 1.
+This is the content of Maths package.

 .. automodule:: maths
    :members: